segmentio/segment-docs/src/partners/destinations/testing.md

 The output panel behaves in two 'modes'.
 The first is `immediate` failures.
 If your API call could not be completed due to invalid url, credentials, etc, the pane will displays any debug information in the client.

-When you make a successful API call, the Actions Tester shows both the request and response objects that the actions runtime uses internally to track your event.These are persisted across individual calls.
+When you make a successful API call, the Actions Tester shows both the request and response objects that the actions runtime uses internally to track your event.
+These are persisted across individual calls.
 If multiple calls appear and this is not desired behavior, reload the browser instance.